Electron Configuration for Scandium (Sc, Sc3+ ion)

 Here, the energy of 4s orbital is less than that of 3d.
 So, the electron will enter the 4s orbital first and enter the 3d orbital when the 4s orbital is full.

-The method of entering electrons into orbitals through the Aufbau principle is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d.
+Following the Aufbau principle, the sequence of entry of electrons into orbitals is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d 7p.

-Scandium excited state electron configuration
+The excited state electron configuration of Scandium

+Atoms can jump from one orbital to another orbital in the excited state.
+This is called a quantum jump.
 The ground state electron configuration of scandium is 1s2 2s2 2p6 3s2 3p6 3d1 4s2.
 This electron configuration shows that the last shell of the scandium atom has two electrons.

+When scandium atoms are excited, then scandium atoms absorb energy.
+As a result, an electron in the 4s orbital jumps to the 4px orbital.
 We already know that the p-subshell has three orbitals.
 The orbitals are px, py, and pz and each orbital can have a maximum of two electrons.

 Therefore, the electron configuration of scandium(Sc*) in an excited state will be 1s2 2s2 2p6 3s2 3p6 3d1 4s1 4px1.
 The valency of the element is determined by electron configuration in the excited state.
 Here, scandium has three unpaired electrons.
 So the valency of scandium is 3.